-Please consult the Northmead CAPA High

-Name:

-Subject: Date of Assessm ent Task:

-Class Teacher: Head Teache er:

-Type of Appeal: (please circle) ILLNESS MISADVENTURE

-Details: (see over for instructions) please i ndicate how this affected d your performance.

-Student's signature: Parent's sign ature:

-Date: Date:

-Please hand this completed form to due date. relevant Deputy Prir ncipal within 5 school days of the task's

-Receipt of Illne ess/Misadventure Fo rm Acknowledgement

-0 0.11.1
+Please consult the Northmead CAPA High School HSC Assessment Policy before completing the form.
+Name: Year: Home Address: Telephone No: Subject: Date of Assessment Task: Class Teacher: Head Teacher: Type of Appeal: (please circle) ILLNESS MISADVENTURE Details: (see over for instructions) Student's signature: Parent's signature: Date: Date: Please hand this completed form to relevant Deputy Principal within 5 achool days of the task's due date.
+Sentral number: Office use: Date Received: Student notified of outcome: Receipt of Illness/Misadventure Form Acknowledgement Student: Subject:

-Your appeal was received on: Signed:
+Your appeal was received on:

+Signed:

-Instructions: For the circumstances of your ap opeal to be accurately assessed, the following information is required
+Instructions: For the circumstances of your appeal to be accurately assessed, the following information is required:

 In case of illness:

-the date of onset of illness;

-an indication of the duration of the co ndition.
+- the date of onset of illness; - an indication of the duration of the condition.

 In case of misadventure:

-• the date and time of the occurrence a and subsequent events;

-• a description of the occurrence.
+- the date and time of the occurrence and subsequent events; - a description of the occurrence.

-NB: Please attach supporting documentation
+NB: Please attach supporting documentation and ensure that the completed form is submitted within 5 school days of the task's original due date.

+·

-FOR SCHOOL USE ONLY:
+FOR FOR SCHOOL USE ONLY:

-Comments by Teacher / Head Teach er:
+Com Comments by Teacher / Head Teacher:

-DECISION:
+DEC ISION:

-□ Appeal Upheld □ Appeal Declined
+Appeal Upheld Appeal Declined

-Comment:
+Com ment:

+•••••

-Signed: Date:
+Sign ned· Date:

-NOTIFICATION:
+Olqi Duio.

+NOT IFICATION:

-☐ Head Teacher informed Date:
+Head Teacher informed Date:

-☐ Student informed Date:
+п Student inform ed Date: